When you play an AnimationClip

 }

-There are also various other ways of accessing and creating states:
+There are various other ways of accessing and creating states and the Performance section explains their general efficiency implications:

 Code | Description |